shaolinpat/ecg_cnn_pytorch/README.md

      - *Best by accuracy* → highest validation accuracy
      - *Best by loss* → lowest validation loss
      - *Latest* → the most recently saved model in the outputs/models folder
-     - *Bundled sample* → an artificially create model so the streamlit app has something to work with
+     - *Bundled sample* → an artificially created model so the streamlit app has something to work with
    - These appear in the dropdown so you can compare them directly.

 2. **Environment override**